cameronabrams/pestifer/README.md

 By default, pestifer looks for these in `/usr/local/bin`.
 Specific paths for these can be stipulated in the `paths` directive of your input file.

-Pestifer also includes the July 2024 Charmm36 force field.
+Pestifer includes the July 2024 Charmm36 force field.

 ## Release History
+* 1.5.2
+    * glycan graph mistake fixed
+    * python dependency updated to >=3.12
+    * `ycleptic` dependency updated to 1.0.7
 * 1.4.8
     * updated CHARMM lipid PDB files
     * updated `ycleptic` to 1.0.6 to enable interactive help and automatic config documentation